-We offer a diverse portfolio of products and services, including life and health insurance, annuities, mutual funds and retirement solutions that cater to the needs of individuals and corporate customers.
-To reach our customers, we distribute products through a multi-channel network, including bank partners, independent agents, financial advisors and brokers, and more than 63,000 exclusive agents, serving over 8 million customers.
-The bank partnerships include a regional partnership with DBS Bank Ltd., effective January 1, 2016, which along with six other exclusive partnerships gives us access to almost 18 million bank customers.
+We offer a broad portfolio of products and services including life and health insurance, annuities, mutual funds and retirement solutions that cater to the wealth and protection needs of individuals and corporate customers through a multi-channel distribution network, supported by a team of approximately 11,000 employees.
+Our distribution network includes more than 69,000 contracted agents, 100 bank partnerships and 1,000 independent agents, financial advisors and brokers selling our products.
+The bank partnerships include a regional partnership with DBS, which together with 5 other exclusive partnerships give us access to more than 18 million bank customers.